osshalakhina/SchoolAngels/README.md

 # School Angels

-SchoolAngels is a public movement and an online platform for the interaction of schools with
+School Angels is a public movement and an online platform for the interaction of schools with
       successful people.

  I created illustrations for site with characters.
 Used Adobe Illustrator.